 Industrial tarpaulins are used to protect machinery, pallets, and building materials from exposure to rain, sunlight, and other environmental conditions.

-- Mesh tarpaulins are generally made with polyethylene, vinyl, or canvas material threaded and woven to a screen-like pattern.
-These tarps allow for the partial passage of wind and light, making them suitable for enclosures, site barriers, awnings, and construction sites.
+Mesh tarpaulins are generally made with polyethylene, vinyl, or canvas material threaded and woven to a screen-like pattern.
+These tarps allow for the partial passage of wind and light, making them suitable for enclosures, site barriers, awnings, golf greens coverings and construction sites.

 Lamination is a process used to combine layers of plastics to create a high density laminate tarpaulin.
 For poly tarpaulins, HDPE fabric or mesh is laminated with LDPE, LLDPE plastic films, or a blend of the two.
 It could be a three-layer tarpaulin having one layer of woven fabric and two layers of LDPE/LLDPE coating, one each on either side.
 Five layer tarpaulins consisting of two layers of woven fabric or mesh sandwiched between three layers of LDPE/LLDPE plastic films are also available.